kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 #### Beta
 - Metrics are added to the kube-apiserver (see the [monitoring-requirements](#monitoring-requirements) section for more details)
 - Implement `SendInitialEvents` for `watch` requests in the etcd storage implementation
-- The feature is enabled for kube-apiserver and kube-controller-manager
+- The feature is enabled for kube-apiserver and kube-controller-manager.
 - The generic feature gate mechanism is implemented in client-go.
   It will be used to enable a new functionality for reflectors/informers.
 - Implement a consistency check detector that will compare data received through a new watchlist request